Our Long History

 In the creation of a Cub Scout program for American boys, the international terms were selected wherever possible, i.e., Cubs for the boys and Cubmaster and Akela for the leaders.
 But the program and organization of American Cubbing became different from the British program.
 In Britain, many phases of Cubbing were patterned after Scouting.
 In America the Cub program revolved around the home and immediate neighborhood and the theme was modified to relate to American Indian lore.

 On August 1, 1929, the first official Cub packs were organized to test the new program.
-Based on the experiences of these pack, the program was made available to all Scout Councils in 1933.
-Cub Pack 144 grew out of an informal gathering of approximately 100 neighborhood boys at Bryant Grade School, 3311 Northeast 60th Street, Seattle, Washington, in the fall of 1929.
+Based on the experiences of these packs, the program was made available to all Scout Councils in 1933.
+Cub Pack 144 grew out of an informal gathering of approximately 100 neighborhood boys at Bryant Grade School, 3311 Northeast 60th Street, Seattle, Washington, in the fall of 1929 as part of the pilot program.
 Included in this group were the sons of Howard Krippner.
 Krippner was encouraged by his sons to come to the school and help give direction to the activities of the boys who met there.
 From these meetings in 1929 and 1930, evolved the nucleus of the first Cub Pack 144.
 With Howard Krippner as Cubmaster, application was made on December 23, 1930, to the Seattle Area Council, Boy Scouts of America.
 The first charter was granted for the year ending December 31, 1931.
 Cub Pack 144 is now the oldest Cub Pack chartered by the Seattle Area Council and is one of the oldest Packs in the United States.

 The camping highlight of the year is the last overnight trip to "Camp Shelton" on Cornet Bay near Deception Pass.
 This trip is a Pack 144 tradition which has particular historic significance.
 In the spring of 1933, while on a work party to Camp Parsons, Howard Krippner met Chief William Shelton of the Snohomish Tribe.
 A friendship developed and Chief Shelton invited Howard Krippner and the Cubs of Pack 144 to visit the Tulalip reservation and camp overnight.
 The Pack slept in the old Council House with its totem poles and gathered around the campfire and listened to Chief Shelton talk of Indian legends and life before the White Man.